 Delaware established the "Driver Improvement Problem Driver Program" to identify problematic drivers and prevent crashes.
 To this end, drivers who are convicted of a traffic infraction will receive demerit points on their record.
-Acquiring too many points will require the driver to participate in the Problem Driver Program and could lead to license suspension.
+This article explains Delaware's traffic violation point system and the consequences of getting too many points.

 Here are some of the point values for common Delaware moving violations.
 Even if the violation occurs in another state, Delaware will still assign the associated points.